 (if using NT 4.0 Workstation).

 If you plan to use Microsoft SQL Server as your database, you need to install this prior to installing ProblemTracker.
 It should either be installed on the web server machine which you plan to use for ProblemTracker or on a machine that can be accessed over the network from the web server machine (via TCP/IP).
-It is generally easier to configure if it is installed on the web server machine (no possible firewall or network issues); however, a remote database may have better performance (because it won't use resources on your web server machine, although, that must be weighed against network delays in communicating with the database server machine).
+For ease of configuration and best performance, we recommend that you install SQL Server on the web server machine.
 After you install SQL Server and prior to installing ProblemTracker, you must configure it to use SQL Server Authentication.
 This type of authentication is used by ProblemTracker when communicating with SQL Server.
 Instructions on how to do this are below.

-After you have installed ProblemTracker, please schedule regular SQL Server or Oracle backups of your ProblemTracker database(s).
-Unlike a standard windows application (or Microsoft Access database file), SQL Server and Oracle database files are not standard files and can not be backed up by a simple file copy or simple file backup to tape.
-If you do not schedule backups via SQL Server, Oracle or via backup software that connects with SQL Server / Oracle to perform a backup, you will not be able to restore your data in the event of a hard disk failure or other hardware/software failure.
-Please consult your SQL Server / Oracle manuals for directions on how to backup your database.
-Please review the Database Administration section of this Help document for details on the name(s) of the ProblemTracker database(s).
+After you have installed ProblemTracker, please schedule regular SQL Server backups of your ProblemTracker database(s).
+Unlike a standard windows application (or Microsoft Access database file), SQL Server database files are not standard files and can not be backed up by a simple file copy or simple file backup to tape.
+If you do not schedule backups via SQL Server or via backup software that connects with SQL Server to perform a backup, you will not be able to restore your data in the event of a hard disk failure or other hardware/software failure.
+Please consult your SQL Server manuals for directions on how to backup a SQL Server database.
+And, please review the Database Administration section of this Help document for details on the name(s) of the ProblemTracker database(s).
 If you are uncomfortable with these procedures we would strongly recommend that you use Microsoft Access as your database.
-A simple file backup will work and, while a lot of factors can affect performance, if you are using a server with our recommended hardware configuration, an Access database should be able to handle five thousand problem records per ProblemTracker workgroup (perhaps more if you have a newer server).
+A simple file backup will work and, while a lot of factors can affect performance, if you are using a server with our recommended hardware configuration (a Pentium III CPU with at least 128 MB of memory), an Access database should be able to handle five thousand problem records per ProblemTracker workgroup (perhaps more if you have a newer server).